mangathemango/BeiliHub_React/README.md

 ## 🎯 Key Migration Achievements

-✅ **Complete HTML to React conversion** - All 10+ HTML pages converted to React components ✅ **Responsive design preserved** - All responsive breakpoints and mobile optimizations maintained
-✅ **Interactive features migrated** - Course filtering, search, modals, forms, and animations ✅ **State management implemented** - Learning progress, points system, and user preferences ✅ **Routing system** - Client-side navigation with React Router ✅ **Modern development setup** - Hot reload, ESLint, and optimized build process
+✅ **Complete HTML to React conversion** - All static pages and lessons converted to React components ✅ **Responsive design preserved** - All responsive breakpoints and mobile optimizations maintained ✅ **Interactive editor and preview** - Code editor with live preview for lessons ✅ **Quiz and results system** - JSON-based quizzes and results review for each lesson ✅ **State management implemented** - Learning progress, points system, and user preferences ✅ **Routing system** - Client-side navigation with React Router ✅ **Modern development setup** - Hot reload, ESLint, and optimized build process